sharedstreets/sharedstreets-ref-system/README.md

 Once the data specification is finalized the SharedStreets program will generate and maintain a global data tile set, and provide tools to cities for reconciling their data with the referencing system.

 The DRAFT release of SharedStreets exports data as JSON files, cut into mercator tiles at zoom level 10.
 These DRAFT tiles are verbose and are designed to support exploration and refinement of the specification.
-Once the specificatio is finalized SharedStreets will provide JSON and Protocol Buffer tile formats.
+Once the specification is finalized SharedStreets will provide JSON and Protocol Buffer tile formats.
 SharedStreets is also exploring use of "lossy" vector tile formats for distribution of data for web visualization.

 ## DRAFT ShareStreets Data Formats